apiloqbc/CommLock/README.md

-# 🎬 MJPEG Video Player - ESP32-S3 + TFT Display + Audio
+# 🎬 MJPEG Video Player - ESP32-S3 + TFT Display + Audio + Commlock

-An interactive MJPEG video playback system for ESP32-S3 with a pre-soldered and working 1.8" TFT display and synchronized MP3 audio.
+An interactive MJPEG video playback system for ESP32-S3 with a pre-soldered and working 1.8" TFT display, synchronized MP3 audio, and a special Commlock system inspired by "1999: A Space Odyssey".
 Ideal for creating interactive installations, informational displays, or presentation systems.

 ## 📋 System Overview